 Don’t cross this square just now.
 Have a look at the houses around, sometimes you can steal a peek into their gardens, take a break under an orange tree and admire the calmness of this place.
 Assuming it is calm and deserted, otherwise just cross, it’s fine.

+Do you miss more ideas for your Algare vacation?
 Don’t miss our top 25 winter activities for the Algarve coast

 From there head south (whatever that means, just walk kinda straight right).
 You arrive soon on a little esplanade along the waterside that on it’s end leads you back into the old town and to a square lined up with bars and little restaurants.
 Take a

 drink break as we did or just keep on walking back to Arco da Vila Gate to leave Faro’s old town.

 We found O11ZE by chance and decided to stop for a drink, (it’s 5 o’clock somewhere, right?).
 But when studying the menu, the tapas became irresistible and we upgraded the quick drink to a lunch.
 And what should I say?
 It was simply perfect; the sun was shining, the drinks cold and the tapas super yummy and not less important: no cars around!
 Means: our kids could freely run around and play.